lesandie/airflow-examples/README.md

 ## Index

 * NYC_Taxi: Basic DAG example to load a CSV into a PostgreSQL unlogged table periodically. **WIP**: After the load process, a PL/pgSQL UDF will ETL the data onto a staging schema to do some data cleaning/casting and proceed to consolidate it into a prod. schema.

 * nlbwmon: Basic DAG that adds a datetime column into a list os CSVs, and loads each CSV data into a table.
-This will be upgraded to launch a pod with postgresql in a Kubernetes cluster and load the data in the pod.
+WIP: This will be upgraded to use Kubernetes Executor.

 ## Usage